 And finally, the biggest advantage of the Japanese handplane is, (drumroll please), the blade, if hand-forged from high-quality steel and properly heat-treated, will become much sharper, stay sharper longer and will be easier to sharpen than the blades of modern steel-bodied Bailey-pattern handplanes.
 No contest.
 Your humble servant believes the blade’s performance is the most important aspect of a handplane, after all, it is a cutting tool, not a paperweight (although I admit to having a pretty little LN No.1 benchplane in white bronze I use as a paperweight.
-My associates here in Japan can’t figure out what it is.
-I tell them it is for shaving kiwi fruit (ツ)).
+My associates here in Japan can’t figure out what it is so I tell them it is for shaving kiwi fruit (ツ)).

 Allow me to expound a little further on the advantages of the Japanese handplane:

 The Japanese planes we carry have hand-forged forge-laminated blades made from specialized high-carbon tool steel to meet the performance expectations of professional woodworkers in Japan.
 The crystalline structure of this steel once made into a blade by our blacksmiths is fine-grained and uniform.
 Blades are exceptionally hard at 65~66Rc, and remain sharp a long time while being easily sharpened.